namecoin/Convergence/README.md

 ## Building

 Place Windows and Linux versions of namecoind and nmcontrol in the corresponding subfolders of the daemons folder.
 (You can skip this step, but obviously it will then require the user to install namecoind and nmcontrol themselves).
-Then run "make".
+Then run "make" from the "client" directory.
 Easy, right?

 ## Known Bugs